-- The AMF selects a local AUSF as described in clause 5.30.2.10.2.6 and performs primary authentication towards the local AUSF using Default UE credentials as described in TS 33.501 [29].
+- The AMF, selects a local AUSF as described in clause 5.30.2.10.2.6 and performs primary authentication towards the local AUSF using Default UE credentials as described in TS 33.501 [29].

-- upon establishment of the restricted PDU Session the ON-SNPN may trigger secondary authentication procedure with the DCS using Default UE credentials as described in clause 11.1 of TS 33.501 [29].
+- upon establishment of the restricted PDU Session the ON-SNPN may trigger secondary authentication procedure, as described in TS 23.502 [3] clause 4.3.2.3, with the DCS using Default UE credentials as described in clause 11.1 of TS 33.501 [29].
+When secondary authentication is used, the SMF identifies the DN-AAA server as defined in TS 23.502 [3] clause 4.3.2.3.

 NOTE 6: If the secondary authentication fails, the SMF rejects the PDU Session for onboarding.
 Based on local policy the AMF can deregister the UE as described in clause 5.30.2.10.2.7.

 NOTE 7: The DCS and PVS can be owned by an administrative entity that can be different from either the ON-SNPN or SO-SNPN.
 The ownership of DCS and PVS is outside the scope of 3GPP.